jgmalcolm/jgmalcolm.github.io/_drafts/systematic-reviews.md

 **Citations.** Don't get caught up in citations; it can distract from your communication.
 Focus first on saying what you want to say in the order you want to say it; then later integrate citations.
+In my first pass, I might manually put a citation in parenthesis (Smith), and later worry about fussing with the plugin.

 {% comment %}